Skip to main content

 Frequently asked questions

-What types of projects or exercises will I work on in this course?
+What projects or exercises will I work on?

 Who is the target audience for this course?

-How does this course compare in depth to other Mockito courses?
+How does this course compare to other Mockito courses?

-The course does not cover the basics of unit testing in Java.
-It assumes you already know how tests run and how to write simple test cases.
-The focus is on using Mockito to create and control mock objects rather than on foundational testing concepts.
+The course does not cover the basics of unit testing in Java, such as how tests run or how to write simple test cases.
+Its focus is solely on using Mockito to create and manage mock objects and verify interactions in Java applications.